American Community Survey: Data availability

 The Census Bureau aggregates individual ACS responses, also known as microdata, into estimates at many geographic summary levels.
-Among these summary levels are legal and administrative entities such as states, counties, cities, and congressional districts, as well as statistical entities such as metropolitan statistical areas, tracts, block groups, and census designated places.
+Among these summary levels are legal and administrative entities such as states, counties, cities, and congressional districts, as well as statistical entities such as metropolitan statistical areas, tracts, block groups, and census-designated places.
 Estimates for census blocks are not available from ACS.
-Puerto Rico is the only U.S. territory that is part of the ACS program.
+Puerto Rico is the only US territory that is part of the ACS program.

-In order to balance geographic resolution, temporal frequency, statistical significance, and respondent privacy, ACS estimates released each year are aggregated from responses received in the previous calendar year or previous five calendar years.
+To balance geographic resolution, temporal frequency, statistical significance, and respondent privacy, ACS estimates released each year are aggregated from responses received in the previous calendar year or the previous five calendar years.
 The Census Bureau provides guidance for data users about which data set to use when analyzing different population and geography sizes.

-From 2007 to 2013, 3-year estimates were available for areas with 20,000 people or more.
+From 2007 to 2013, three-year estimates were available for areas with 20,000 people or more.
 This data product was discontinued in 2015 due to budget cuts.
-The last 3-year release was the 2011-2013 ACS 3-year estimates.
+The last 3-year release was the 2011–2013 ACS 3-year estimates.